RaphaelCausse/Makefile/README.md

 # GENERIC MAKEFILE

-Generic Makefile for small to medium sized C/C++ projects.
+Generic Makefile for small to medium sized C/C++ projects (OS Linux only).

 The Makefile assumes source code is broken up in two groups, header files (.h/.hpp) and implementation files (.c/.cpp).

 You can build the project in two modes: Release or Debug.

-By default, the building process is in Release mode.
+By default, the build is in Release mode.

 <br>